ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 The interation between the maintainer and the build-system is performed using a build-system tool.
 This tool provides a frontend and a backend.
 The maintainers trigger the frontend, which then calls the backend.
-The backend then reads the project directory and generates the artifacts, as :numref:`build system diagram`:
+The backend then reads the project directory and generates the artifacts, as :numref:`build system diag`:

-.. include:: diagrams/build_system_diagram.rst
+.. include:: diag/build_system_diag.rst

 PEP 517 and PEP 518